C0mposer/Spyro-1-Practice-Rom/wiki/06-ghost-replay.md

 | Spyro | Renders a transparent Spyro model at the ghost's position |
 | Polygon | Renders a diamond where the ghost would be.
 Good for laggier levels, as drawing another spyro can add to the lag in bigger levels. |

+### Ghost Color Options

+Changes what color the transparent ghost is

 ### Show Recording Length

 Displays the maximum available recording time on screen so you can see how much buffer is left.